delendum-xyz/delendum.xyz/_posts/2022-09-04-formal-verification-zk-constraint-systems.md

-* Denotational design provides a helpful way of thinking about both problem spaces (general and application-specific).
-* Denotational design provides a methodology for defining the requirements of a system, such as a zero-knowledge proving system, in such a way that the requirements can be expressed and proven in a formal system.
+Denotational design provides a helpful way of thinking about both problem spaces (general and application-specific).
+Denotational design also provides a methodology for defining the requirements of a system, such as a zero-knowledge proving system, in such a way that the requirements can be expressed and proven in a formal system.

 * A circuit denotes a set: namely, the set of public inputs (i.e., statements) for which the circuit is satisfiable (i.e., the statement is true)
     1. For example, consider a hash verification circuit
         * A public input is a pair (x, h) where x is some data and h is a hash